Overview - national palliative care work programme from July 2023

 Amy Henry, Christina Bowen, Diane Perenara, Jackie Robinson, Jesse Davis, Jonathon Hagger, Lyneta Russell, Lea Galvin, Perminder Kaur, Richard Eagan, Sally-Anne Mason, Samuel Cho.

 • Webinar update.
-The Models of Care – Adult Working Group members will present an online webinar to discuss their progress and seek input from the public and health sector on their proposed recommendations.
-This event is likely to be held later in 2024.
+The Models of Care – Adult Working Group members presented an online webinar to discuss their progress and future actions.
+This event was held on 23rd October 2024.
+The recording will be available here shortly.

-• Consultation on the recommendations for change.
-Once the Models of Care – Adult Working Group has submitted their recommendations to the National Palliative Care Steering Group, a public and targeted consultation process on the recommendations will follow.
+• Feedback on the recommendations for change.
+Once the Models of Care – Adult Working Group has submitted their recommendations to the Steering Group, a public and targeted feedback process on the recommendations will follow.
 This process is likely to start in late 2024/early 2025 and will include online presentations, face-to-face meetings, and an online feedback form.

 • Updates on progress.
 For those wanting to keep up to date with this work, regular progress updates will be available here on our website and emailed to those on our stakeholder list.